 For a big commuter school, this is an important one.
 Although Google Maps has been the saviour for many of my trips, the Transit app has many more features that make it worth downloading.

-Instagram is the most effective as it pops up on your newsfeed faster.
-There are tons of events happen during the school year that you won't want to miss.
+Instagram is the most effective since it pops up on your newsfeed faster.
+There are tons of events that happen during the school year that you won't want to miss.

 Get the app and follow Ontario Tech clubs and societies to avoid missing out, including our new account for future Ridgebacks: @otfuturestudent.